-Malnutrition, as a global health problem for both the pediatric and adult population, will continue to overlap with the Covid-19 pandemic that has already affected millions worldwide, Ehwerhemuepha said.
+As a global health problem for both the pediatric and adult population, Malnutrition will continue to overlap with the Covid-19 pandemic that has already affected millions worldwide, Ehwerhemuepha said.

-The researchers suggest that public health interventions for those at the highest risk of malnutrition may help mitigate the higher likelihood of severe Covid-19 in this group.
+The researchers suggest that public health interventions for those with the highest malnutrition risk may help mitigate the higher likelihood of severe Covid-19 in this group.